plone/training/about.rst

 +++++++++++++++++++++++++++++++++++++++++++++

 - Prepare a mailserver for the user registration mail (http://plone-training.readthedocs.org/en/latest/features.html#configure-a-mailserver)
 - If you do only a part of the training (Advanced) prepare a database with the steps of the previous sections.
-Be aware that the file- and blobstorage in the Vagrant box is here: /home/vagrant/var/ (not with the buildout path /vagrant/buildout/)
+Be aware that the file- and blobstorage in the Vagrant box is here: /home/vagrant/var/ (not at the buildout path /vagrant/buildout/)

 .. _about-contribute-label: